AngelaDaphnie/biopharm/README.md

 - **View detailed information** about each product, including its picture, brand name, medicine name, short description, and price.
 - **Add products to a favorites list** by clicking the heart button, making it easy to find favorite items later.
 - **Experience a responsive design** that adjusts seamlessly to different screen sizes.
+- **View a landing page** that introduces users to the application and provides navigation to other sections.
+- **Access an "About Us" section** from the AppBar to learn more about the application and its creators.

 ## Why the Project is Useful

 BioPharm provides a user-friendly platform for browsing and managing pharmaceutical products.
 Its responsive design ensures a consistent experience across various devices, making it convenient for users to access product information on the go.
+The inclusion of a landing page and an "About Us" section enhances user engagement and provides valuable context about the application.

 ## How Users Can Get Started with the Project